-CSE provide Cloud Services in Burgess Hill, Sussex and the area, allowing you to build a comprehensive cloud infrastructure for your business — and depend on full cloud support just a phone call away.
+CSE provide Cloud Services in Burgess Hill, Sussex and the area, allowing you to build a comprehensive cloud infrastructure for your business — and depend on full IT cloud support just a phone call away.
 Unsure how you could benefit from cloud computing?
 Let us explain the huge benefits!

 Where does the term come from?
 Where is the Cloud?
 This word is being seen everywhere, so what is it?